Nanjing: Capital of the Republic and Nanjing Massacre

 The Xinhai Revolution led to the founding of the Republic of China in January 1912 with Sun Yat-sen as the first provisional president and Nanjing was selected as its new capital.
 However, the Qing Empire controlled large regions to the north, so the revolutionaries asked Yuan Shikai to replace Sun as president in exchange for the abdication of Puyi, the last emperor.
 Yuan demanded the capital be moved to Beijing (closer to his power base).

 In 1927, the Kuomintang (KMT; Nationalist Party) under Generalissimo Chiang Kai-shek again established Nanjing as the capital of the Republic of China, and this became internationally recognized once KMT forces took Beijing in 1928.
-The following decade is known as the Nanking decade.
+The following decade is known as the Nanjing decade.
 During this decade, Nanjing was of symbolic and strategic importance.
 The Ming dynasty had made Nanjing a capital, the republic had been established there in 1912, and Sun Yat-sen's provisional government had been there.
 Sun's body was brought and placed in a grand mausoleum to cement Chiang's legitimacy.
 Chiang was born in the neighboring province of Zhejiang and the general area had strong popular support for him.

-In 1927, the Nationalist government proposed a comprehensive planning proposal, the Capital Plan (首都計劃), to reconstruct the war-torn city of Nanjing into a modern capital.
+In 1927, the Nationalist government proposed a comprehensive proposal, the Capital Plan (首都計劃), to reconstruct the war-torn city of Nanjing into a modern capital.
 It was a decade of extraordinary growth with an enormous amount of construction.
 A lot of government buildings, residential houses, and modern public infrastructures were built.
 During this boom, Nanjing reputedly became one of the most modern cities in China.

 In 1937, the Empire of Japan started a full-scale invasion of China after invading Manchuria in 1931, beginning the Second Sino-Japanese War (often considered a theater of World War II).
-Their troops occupied Nanjing in December and carried out the systematic and brutal Nanking massacre (the "Rape of Nanking").
-Even children, the elderly, and nuns are reported to have suffered at the hands of the Imperial Japanese Army.
+Their troops occupied Nanjing in December and carried out the systematic and brutal Nanjing Massacre (the "Rape of Nanjing").
 The total death toll, including estimates made by the International Military Tribunal for the Far East and the Nanjing War Crimes Tribunal after the atomic bombings, was between 300,000 and 350,000.
 The city itself was also severely damaged during the massacre.
 The Nanjing Massacre Memorial Hall was built in 1985 to commemorate this event.

-A few days before the fall of the city, the National Government of China was relocated to the southwestern city Chungking (Chongqing) and resumed Chinese resistance.
+A few days before the fall of the city, the National Government of China was relocated to the southwestern city Chongqing and resumed Chinese resistance.
 In 1940, a Japanese-collaborationist government known as the "Nanjing Regime" or "Reorganized National Government of China" led by Wang Jingwei was established in Nanjing as a rival to Chiang Kai-shek's government in Chongqing.
 In 1946, after the Surrender of Japan, the KMT relocated its central government back to Nanjing.